ray-project/ray/doc/source/using-ray-on-a-large-cluster.rst

 .. code-block:: bash

   # Make sure the SSH session has the correct version of Python on its path.
+  # You will probably have to change the line below.
   export PATH=/home/ubuntu/anaconda3/bin/:$PATH
   # Do pushd/popd to make sure we end up in the same directory.
   pushd .